 I can say that with some veracity.
 Having been a language learner for all of my life - aren't we all? - and currently embroiled in picking up a new tongue, I feel frustration at grammatical exercises in the classroom that do seemingly little to improve my speaking ability.

 I could rail about it, complain to my teacher or school leader... or I could do something about it.

 Grateful as I am of my teacher's efforts at imparting declensions, cases and other grammatical particulars - and having no desire to detract her, I have engaged a tutor for the express purpose of practicing my speaking skills.

 This gives me the best of both worlds.

 I have a teacher, in a formal setting, imparting all of the nuts and bolts that makes this language I'm learning so very challenging.

 I also have a conversation partner who is a native speaker of this language, whose focus is exclusively on my pronunciation and my ability to understand what he says.

-Whereas in class, I get very little talking time; with my online tutor, I get to talk as much as I want – indeed, I am encouraged to talk ever more!
+Whereas in online French classes, I get very little talking tim with my tutor, I get to talk as much as I want - indeed, I am encouraged to talk ever more!